Intermediate ALPs (Grades 3-5)

 All students in grades 3-5 will participate in one or more of the following:

 Hands-On Equations: This is a unique program that provides students with the foundational beginning of algebra in the 3rd, 4th, and 5th grades.
 Hands-On Equations performs the essential function of demystifying algebraic notation through its unique visual representation of equations using pawns and numbered cubes.
-Students are expected to complete levels I-III of Hands-On Equations between grades three and five.
+Students are expected to complete levels I-II of Hands-On Equations between grades three and five.

 Jacob’s Ladder: This reading comprehension strategy was developed by the Center for Gifted Education at the College of William and Mary.
 It targets specific skills by moving students from basic understanding to critical literary analysis.